 The WMM.DAT file is zipped and should be unzipped to the LoranGPS folder

-Update 8.2 or later Software to version 8.7
+Update 8.6 or later Software to version 9.0

-Download the version 8.7 manual (7.2 MB)
+Download the version 9.0 manual (6.32 MB)

-If you bought a version before 8.2 more than 2 years ago, you need to purchase the upgrade and get the full installation package.
+If you bought a version before 8.7 more than 2 years ago, you need to purchase the upgrade and get the full installation package.

-When you download this file (AndrenSetup8u.exe), place it in a convenient location like the desktop because you will need to run it.
+When you download this file (AndrenSetup9u.exe), place it in a convenient location like the desktop because you will need to run it.
 It is an unzipper that will place files into the LoranGPS folder.
-Make sure that it is pointed at the correct folder (it is programmed to C:\lorangps\).
+Make sure that it is pointed at the correct folder (it is programmed to go to C:\lorangps\).
 After installation, you can delete the installation program from the desktop.

 Appeal for calibration data

-In order to better serve the Loran/GPS community, I need more calibration points for various areas of the country.
+In order to better serve the Loran/GPS community, we need more calibration points for various areas of the country.
 With this data, I can pre-calibrate more of the ASF tables to make it unnecessary for people in those areas to calibrate the program.
-My customers can’t use Loran now and thrash around with inadequate data such as read off maps.
+Our customers can’t use Loran now and thrash around with inadequate data such as read off maps.
 This makes for bad feelings about the program and many internet postings about how one cannot do a good conversion with a computer program.
-I will keep this calibration information confidential and only use it to improve the pre-calibrated ASF tables.
+We will keep this calibration information confidential and only use it to improve the pre-calibrated ASF tables.
 Your waypoints will not be disclosed.
-If you want recognition for your efforts, I can post appropriate credits.
+If you want recognition for your efforts, we can post appropriate credits.
 Please send good calibration data taken with a real Loran and a GPS simultaneously.
 The more points, the better the calibration will be.
 For 9960 and 8790 data please indicate whether it was taken before 1/17/07 or after as the station timing changed on that date.